 Consult with a Doctor

 For additional information on physicals for kids, the Western Washington Medical Group Family Practice can help.
 Scheduling well in advance of the start of the school year will ensure you the best choice of appointment availability.
-Go to their page to schedule the appointment for an exam, or if it’s more convenient, visit one of our Walk-in Clinics, which are listed here.
-For more general medical inquiries, complete the form on this page.
+Request an appointment today with a WWMG Family Practice provider, or call ahead to request a same-day appointment at one of our primary care clinics.